stefanoborini/stefanoborini.github.io/_posts/2019-04-26-current-status-of-python-packaging.md

 **Ok, now I know the problem.
 What's the solution?**

 A first step is to define a shippable entity that aggregates a given release of a given software.
-This shippable entity is what we call package.
+This shippable entity is what we call here a **package** (distribution in python-speak).
 You can ship it in two forms:

 - **source**: you take the source code, put it in a zip or tar.gz, and who gets it has to compile it by himself.
 - **binary**: you compile the code, publish the compiled stuff, and who gets it uses it directly with no additional fuss.